Pyxus/fray/docs/state-management/guide/controlling-state-transitions.md

     return ...
 ```

-To use a custom state within your state machine you must add an instance of the state when defining your state machine like so:
+To use a custom state within your state machine, you must add an instance of the state when defining your state machine like so:

 ```gdscript
 const SwitchMode = FrayStateMachineTransition.SwitchMode